 - Learn about the breed before you look to buy one.
-Read the breed standard, find out about grooming requirements, typical temperaments, health problems that are common in the breed.
+Read the breed standard, find out about grooming requirements, typical temperaments, and health problems that are common in the breed.

 - Be patient.
 You may have to wait a few months (or longer) to find the right dog from a good breeder.
 This is a very short time compared with the ten to fifteen years that a dog will live with you.
 Get on to a waiting list and keep up contact through email - say "I'm just touching base and wondering if you have any definite plans for the next litter."
-Bitches come into seasons at different times, usually from 6 to 12 months so being patient is a must if you want a quality puppy from a reputable breeder.
+Bitches come into seasons at different times, usually every 6 to 12 months so being patient is a must if you want a quality puppy from a reputable breeder.

 What's important when choosing a Dog Breeder?

 Registration with the Australian Kennel Control Council / Dogs Victoria (state specifc) is crucial.
 Only breeders registered with one of the relevant Kennel Clubs can provide a certificate of registration (Pedigree), showing the lineage of your dog and proof that it is indeed a dog with a pedigree.
 It is recommended that you contact the Kennel Club of the breed you are interested i.e. Cocker Spaniel Club of Victoria, Dogzonline or contact Dogs Victoria to be provided with a list of breeders.

 Don’t rush in though - be wary - just because a breeder has pups available straight away it is important that you make sure that this breeder will support you with your purchase.
 It is important to note that some breeders breed for maximum profit, and as such breed as many litters as possible, whilst others breed to improve their lines and only occasionally have pups for sale.
 A responsible breeder will likely breed no more than three litters every year, running on several pups for confirmation showing, and selling the remaining pups to pet homes.
 Take the time to visit the breeder's home and meet them in person.